abhijithkrish619/Intern_js/README.md

 ### Note:
 First the javascript's functions and classes will be executed after that you can view the design
 ## DAY 4: Recap of part1 topics
+## DAY 5:
+### i) CSS design
+Layout design with header and footer,side menu and body has been done by just using css and no inclusion of bootstrap.